 Writing Clean Code is difficult.
 Cleaning existing code, even more so.
-You should attend if you want to:
+Your team should attend if you need them to:

-- Write clean code that is easy to understand and maintain
+- Write clean code that is easy to understand, maintain, and adapt

 Learn how to: